-Our example RIg
+Our example build

-Prcoessor: Intel Core 7
+Processor: Intel Core i7-8700K

-If you're ready to take the plunge and build your next gaming PC, we’re here to help.
-This is our step-by-step guide to building your own PC, with video embeds illustrating each major step of the process.
+If you're ready to take the plunge and build your next gaming PC, our step-by-step guide will walk you through the process, and our instructional video above covers each major step.
 Seriously, putting together your PC isn't much tougher than putting together a model kit or a big Lego set.

 Here are some general starting tips before getting into the step-by-step process:

-Open up your motherboard manual to the diagram page that shows a layout of the motherboard.
+Open your motherboard manual to the diagram page that shows a layout of the motherboard.
 If you ever get confused about what goes where, the labels on this page should help you sort it out.
 PC Gamer readers have also given us some great tips, which we've compiled here.

-Install the CPU
+1. Install the CPU

 Parts used: Motherboard, CPU